‘The Fade of Fallen Memories’

 It is now July 11th, and I’m sat by the open window of my bedroom staring at this blank page, as summer rain falls silently on the garden outside.
 Once again, everything has taken so long with producing this new picture, that the enormity of where to begin is making my sentences stammer and break before my eyes.
-I have so much to say….
-It is the last big scene of the series, and for me it really is the mountaintop I have spent 5 years clawing my way towards.
-After this, there are just two smaller intimate pictures and the project will complete, something I still can’t imagine, no matter how hard I try.
+I have so much to say, it is the last big scene of the series and for me it really is the mountaintop I have spent 5 years clawing my way towards.
+After this there is just 1 small intimate picture and the project will complete, something I still can’t imagine, no matter how hard I try.

 Making The Door

 Although it was a very big prop, creating the door was one of the most enjoyable things I have ever made.
-It was a complete indulgence, and journey into the unknown of how on earth I was going to do it.
+It was a complete indulgence and journey into the unknown of how on earth I was going to do it.
 As always I start with the finished look in my head and then work backwards for what to do next, pretty much making it up as I go along.
-The base was a huge plastic cast of an original 19th century French door from a special effects company I have manged to track down.
+The base was a huge plastic cast of an original 19th century French door from a special effects company I have managed to track down.
 This became my base, as well a big selection of ornate casts taken from the same period and some extra wooden pieces and trims I collected from DIY stores.
-From this point on everything else was made and hand pained by myself, until my husband Matt built the frame we would need to support the structure on location.
+From this point on everything else was made and hand painted by myself, until my husband Matt built the frame we would need to support the structure on location.
 It was slow going, the plastic was incredibly thick and hard to cut, there were blisters and tears, but the end effect was everything I could have hoped it was monumental.

-The day of the shoot!
-Well ….. this was a day that I feel only those of us who were there will ever really be able to explain the level of exhaustion we went through for this picture.
-It was wonderful, ridiculous, glorious chaos, involving every level of the scale in emotion, with the most utterly bizarre weather to accompany it all.
+I doubt I will ever be able to fully explain the level of exhaustion we went through for this picture.
+It was wonderful, impossible madness involving every level of emotion possible.

 To begin I first need to explain a few factors that made a difficult day even tougher to get through.
 It began a week before the shoot, when the BBC News requested to film me at work on location.
-This was something I felt I simply couldn’t turn down, despite the fact I am very camera shy and it would add significant stress on the day.
-Second to this, I had just begun my new relationship with Nikon and would be shooting the picture using a D800E, a camera and brand I had never used before in my life.
-Thirdly this was the first day I would meet Richard Wakefield, our FX Media film maker who would be recording the progress of the new Wonderland pictures over the summer of 2013 – so that would mean two lots of cameras pointing at me at my most exhausted and fragile.
-Finally there was the biggest problem of all …. getting the door to the location and set up.
-Typical of me, the place I found was through a wood and down a dangerous steep slope of wet leaves.with nothing to hold on to !
-I always keep my team very small in order to maintain a sense of privacy between myself and the model on a shoot, which meant we had hours of carrying to deal with, including the small matter of 100 bags of flour I had bought to create our ‘frost’!
+This was something I felt I simply couldn’t turn down despite the fact I am very camera shy and it would add significant stress to the day.
+Second to this, I had just begun my ambassadorship with Nikon and would be shooting the picture using a brand new camera I had never used before in my life.
+Thirdly this was the first day I would meet Richard Wakefield our new film maker which meant two lots of cameras pointing at me, whilst I was at my most exhausted and fragile.
+These factors was added on top of the biggest problem of all, getting the enormous door to the location and set up.
+Typically of me the location I had found was through a wood and down a dangerous steep slope of wet leaves.
+I always keep my team very small in order to maintain a sense of privacy between myself and the model on a shoot.
+This meant we had hours of carrying to deal with, including the issue of transporting 100 bags of flour I had bought to create our ‘frost’!

-The night before the shoot I had no sleep, in fact I hadn’t slept for about 3 days.
-I was truly out of my skull with worry about everything, and the weather report was also for rain.
-The thought of the beautiful floral coat and the precious hand painted door getting wet was terrifying.
-On the morning I opened my eyes to rain clouds, and a blind fear swept through me, I couldn’t eat, my stomach was in knots, but there was nothing to do but face the music and push on.
-It took us 3 hours to get all the equipment and the door (in pieces) to the location.
-There were only 6 of us to carry everything (including Katie the model and Elbe our makeup artist!)
-It had to be the most demanding set build we have ever encountered.
-I cant even begin to explain the comedy of the flour, it started with Matt and Mark attempting to pull all 100 bags loaded on to a car trailer through the wood like a pair of horses.
-They battled for about an hour until the trailer became stuck in the undergrowth and they collapsed in an exhausted heap.
-After that we had to resort to dragging huge gravel bags of the flour by hand, swearing, laughing and groaning the whole way.
-We were already wiped out before the BBC arrived at 11am, and then the cameras were switched on and my anxiety went through the roof.
-Richard set up a time lapse of the area and work began on building the door………
+On the morning of the shoot I lay awake staring at rain clouds, I hadn’t slept for 2 days and couldn’t eat my stomach was in knots from stress.
+All I could think about was what would happen to the beautiful floral coat and the door if it rained, but there was nothing to do but face the music and push on.
+Once we arrived, It took over 3 hours to get all the equipment and the door (in pieces) to the location.
+There were only 6 of us to carry everything, it had to be the most demanding set build we have ever encountered.
+I can’t even begin to explain the comedy of the flour, it started with Matt and Mark attempting to pull all 100 bags loaded on to a car trailer through the wood like a pair of horses.
+They battled for over an hour until the trailer became stuck in the undergrowth and they collapsed in an exhausted heap.
+After that we had to resort to dragging huge gravel bags of the flour by hand instead, swearing and groaning the whole way.
+We were already wiped out before the BBC arrived at 11am and then the cameras were switched on and my anxiety went through the roof.
+Richard set up a time lapse of the area and work began on building the door.

 Once the main structure was up and stable, adding the flour was one of my brief moments of relief during the pressure of the day.
 We all laughed as we covered the floor, the leaves, door and branches.
-On top of the flour I also added a huge sack of artificial snow pulp (used in film productions) to bulk up the amount we needed by Katie’s feet.
-It was such a simple moment of pure happiness, these are the memories I live for.
-It’s why I gave up my fashion career, it’s why I work 7 days a week, it’s because I get to step into the dreams for real, and honestly nothing else can compare to that.
+On top of the flour I also added a huge sack of artificial snow pulp to bulk up the amount we needed by Katie’s feet.
+It was such a simple moment of pure happiness, kicking the pulp and throwing flour all in the air, all in the name of creating something magical deep in the woods.

 Being interviewed by the BBC on location

-We shot for as long as the light stayed with us, we also brought an artificial snow machine and huge smoke grenades for added magic, and laughed, whooped and shouted with delight as these various effects were hurled at the set.
-I loved the artificial snow on the day, it was thrilling to see it billowing in the air around our heads, but in the end, on camera the bubbles were too large and not as convincing as I’d hoped.
-The smoke however was wonderful, and seemed to cling to the treetops like an Amazonian mist, dramatically changing the mood and making the sky more mysterious.
-It was just then as the last of the smoke faded, that the heavens darkened and our precious sunlight fled like a spell had been broken.
-The wind rushed through the leaves, the door began to rattle, and as we all looked up at the May sky with our mouths open, a hailstorm broke from nowhere.
+We shot for as long as the light stayed with us, we also brought an artificial snow machine and huge smoke grenades for added magic.
+We and laughed, we whooped and shouted with delight as these various effects were hurled at the set.
+The smoke seemed to cling to the treetops like an Amazonian mist, dramatically changing the mood and making the sky even more surreal.
+It was just then as the last of the smoke faded, that the heavens darkened and our precious sunlight vanished like a spell had been broken.
+The wind began to rush through the leaves, the door began to rattle and as we all looked up at the May sky a hailstorm broke from nowhere.
 We ran squealing with cameras, throwing plastic sheets over Katie and the door, until we managed to squash the entire team under one small shelter we had set up earlier in case of an emergency.

 It was the strangest thing, hailstones thundered down bouncing off the grass in the middle of spring.
-I remember staring glassy-eyed at our set as I watched it dissolve……the irony of real ice destroying our make believe efforts..
-Absentmindedly I slowly pushed chocolate into my mouth, having realised I hadn’t eaten since the day before.
+I remember staring glassy-eyed at our set as I watched it dissolve, the irony of real ice destroying our make-believe efforts.
+I Absentmindedly pushed chocolate into my mouth, having realised I hadn’t eaten since the day before.
 I couldn’t stop running it all through my mind, I had no idea the sun would hit the door the way it did, we could have built the set in complete shade for all I knew.
-How odd we had literally been given one precious window of light, and then it was gone, swallowed the very second we let off the last smoke grenade, and now it was all destroyed.
-I was dazed, drained, exhilarated, relieved…….. and thought of mum.
+How odd we had literally been given one precious window of light, and then it was gone, swallowed the very second we let off the last smoke grenade and now it was all destroyed.
+I was dazed, drained, exhilarated, relieved and thought of mum.